 Note: to install/upgrade to the latest version of Sails locally in an existing project, run

-npm install [email protected] --force.
+npm install [email protected] --save.
 If you are having trouble and are looking for a bazooka, you might also want to run

-rm -rf node_modules && npm cache clear && npm install [email protected] --force && npm install.
+rm -rf node_modules && npm cache clear && npm install [email protected] --force --save && npm install.